kyeji1107/OptOrch/README.md

 ## Software Notes

 - AMPL-based execution requires AMPL and an optimization solver.
-The provided run script currently sets `GUROBI` as the solver.
-- R-based execution requires the packages used in the scripts, including `slam`, `gurobi`, `Matrix`, and `data.table`.
+- R-based execution requires the packages used in the scripts.
+- The authors used a solver Gurobi for optimization.

 ## Contact
 For any inquiries, please contact: